Kaikōura tragedy: Whale surfaced directly under boat - source

 He managed to get under the upturned boat but could not save those trapped below.

-Four of the five victims have so far been identified.
+Four of five victims so far identified

 Christchurch's Peter Charles Hockley is believed to have been in the vessel's cabin alongside the four other victims when the boat capsized.
 His daughter said he was an avid photographer and an "amazing dad".